Sliverb/PandaFactor/README.txt

 Source code layout:
 [InternNest] Source code for the project
    \--- [CreateJob] Form for creating a job.
 Contains the Job model.
-    |-- [HomePage] Application for the home page
+    |-- [HomePage] Application for the home page and terms of service.
-    |-- [InterNest] Project settings
+    |-- [InterNest] Project wide settings
     |-- [Profile] User profile page
-    |-- [static] Global static files
+    |-- [static] Globally used static files
     |-- [templates] Global template files
     |-- [UserRegisteration] Application for registering users.
 Contains the InternestUser model.

 [env]
   Virtualenv files.
-This directory is largely ignorable.
+This directory is ignorable.

 [Mockups]
   Home to our early design mockups I'm too afraid to delete.